 Kennebec Medical Consultants is committed to providing each patient with an exceptional level of care and attention.
 Our dedicated staff works together as a team to provide high quality, comprehensive care.
 We take great pride in paying close attention to each patient’s needs.

 Hemorrhoids are enlarged, bulging blood vessels in and about the anus and lower rectum.
 Straining, exertion, pregnancy, and other activities can lead to bleeding, pain, itching and swelling of hemorrhoids.
 Sometimes hemorrhoids make it difficult to get clean after a bowel movement and can lead to rashes and irritation around the anal area.

-There are three major methods of treating hemorrhoids in the office; Infrared coagulation (Laser), Rubber band ligation, and Sclerotherapy.
+There are three major methods of treating hemorrhoids in the office: infrared coagulation (laser), rubber band ligation, and sclerotherapy.
 All methods are essentially “painless” when performed by an appropriate physician.
 Office treatments require no down time, can be performed during a normal office visit, require no special preparation, no anesthesia, and no medication.
 These procedures can be done and you can go right back to work.
 A surgeon trained in rectal surgery can determine which treatment method will produce the best results for your condition.

+A screening colonoscopy is an easy, outpatient procedure to prevent the formation of colon cancer.
 Looking at the inside lining of the colon is one of the most important exams you can have to prevent colon cancer.
 This is done with a small, fiber-optic, camera called a colonoscope.
 When a colonoscope is used to look inside the colon, we call the exam a colonoscopy.
-To understand the term “screening colonoscopy", we should discuss some basics on how colon cancer develops.
+To understand the term “screening colonoscopy,” we should discuss some basics of how colon cancer develops.